AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Conditionals/README.md

 ## Skills test

-I have created an accompanying [conditionals-skills-test.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_Building_Blocks/Conditionals/conditionals-skills-test.html) file to test my knowledge of the information provided by this **"Making decisions in your code -- conditionals"** page.
-See the results [here]().
+See the [Test your skills: Conditionals](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_Building_Blocks/Conditionals/Skills_Test#test-your-skills-conditionals) page for some further tests to verify my knowledge of the information provided by the **Making decisions in your code -- conditionals** article.

 ## Conclusion